 - How to use it: Some oil-based cleansers are designed to work their magic on wet skin.
 Others are best on dry skin.
 Read the instructions before applying a small amount to your skin.
 Massage in and rinse thoroughly with water before drying with a clean towel.

-- Skip this step if: Your cleanser only contains oil — instead of a blend of oil and surfactants and emulsifiers — and you have combination or oily skin to avoid an increase in oiliness.
+- Skip this step if: Your cleanser only contains oil — instead of a blend of oil and surfactants and emulsifiers — and you have combination or oily skin.
+Cleansing oils may cause an increase in oiliness.

 Step 2: Water-based cleanser